 The biggest unknown at the moment is the resolution of the full-frame sensor.
 The 1D X Mark II had a 24MP sensor, which may not seem like a lot in the age of cameras like the 62MP Sony A7RIV, but professionals know that the quality of the pixels is also important, as is the speed of the camera.
 This is underlined by the fact that Sony’s own flagship, the A9II, remains using the same 24MP sensor from the original A9.

 Will the 1D X Mark III go larger than 24MP?
-Usually reliable rumours from Canon Rumours suggest that yes, the Mark III will have a bump in resolution.
+The usually reliable rumours from Canon Rumours suggest that yes, the Mark III will have a bump in resolution.
 The current guess is that it will be 28MP.

-Personally I really hope this one comes true.
+Personally, I really hope this one comes true.
 My primary camera for many years has been the 30MP 5D Mark IV and I think this is a good resolution for the majority of people’s work.
-Given past experience with all the 1-Series cameras, I’ve no doubt that a 28MP 1D X Mark III would produce superior files to a 30MP 5D Mark IV, so interpolating files to larger sizes for printing would be at least as good as what I’m currently used to, if not better.
+Given my experience with all the 1-Series cameras, I do not doubt that a 28MP 1D X Mark III would produce superior files to a 30MP 5D Mark IV, so interpolating files to larger sizes for printing would be at least as good as what I’m currently used to, if not better.

 I also suspect that Canon will want to differentiate this camera from the A9II and its 24MP sensor, and jumping up to 28MP would definitely be a notable benefit when comparing those two cameras, as many surely will.